ieve

 Christian theology teaches movement from eternal death to eternal life through the Christ event and yet most Christians believe in the immortality of the soul which means eternal death doesn’t really occur because we have an immortal soul that cannot die.
 If this Christian perspective is correct, the idea of eternal death is superfluous.

 Some Christians believe it is “spiritual death” we experience due to sin.
 Physical death is seen as the natural consequence of being human and not a consequence of sin per se.
 Spiritual death is seen as a “spiritual” separation from God.
 However, the phrase “spiritual death” is not found in Scripture and there is no direct teaching that it is “spiritual death” that we suffer because of sin.
-All Scriptural indications are that the biological death we all experience is a death we suffer because of sin.
+All Scriptural indications are that the biological death we all experience is the death we suffer because of sin.

-Skeptics ask how it can be said that Jesus experienced the death penalty on our behalf?
-If death is the penalty for sin, we all pay the penalty for our sin because all humans experience death.
-Therefore, how can it be said Jesus died in our stead?
+Skeptics ask how it can be said that Jesus experienced the eternal death penalty on our behalf?
+If biological death is the penalty for sin, then in reality, we all personally pay the penalty for our sin because all humans experience biological death.
 We all personally pay the death penalty for sin if indeed it is sin that causes death.
-If the death we die is considered eternal death from which there can be no return to life and it is that death Jesus died in our stead for, then He should be eternally dead.
-If He is not, then He didn’t really pay the eternal death penalty on our behalf.
-Since Christians believe Jesus rose from the dead, how can it be said Jesus paid the eternal death penalty in our stead?
-Skeptics see it as a contradiction to say Jesus died to pay the eternal death penalty in our stead when in reality He didn’t if indeed He was resurrected from the dead.
+Therefore, how can it be said Jesus paid the eternal death penalty in our stead?

 Unanswered Prayer: